-Sub-network Access Protocol
+4.2.5 Sub-network Access Protocol

-The protocols at the three bottom layers specify the procedure that should be used ities in end systems to access the routing and relaying capability of sub-network. ellection of protocols is also called Sub-network Access Protocol or simply SNAcP.
-SNAcP may, of course, vary from one sub-network the another.
-For example, SNAcP may, of course, vary from one sub-network the another.
-For example, and the sub-network is a local area network provides connection-less or bed sub-network.
-Similarly, a local area network provides connection-less or antel.
+The protocols at the three bottom layers specify the procedure that should be used by entities in end systems to access the routing and relaying capability of sub-network. this collection of protocols is also called Sub-network Access Protocol or simply SNAcP.
+The SNAcP may, of course, vary from one sub-network the another.
+For example, CCITT's X.25 protocol specifies the interface a host computer must use to establish a network layer connection with another host.
+This connection is routed through a packetswitched sub-network.
+Similarly, a local area network provides connection-less or connection-oriented data transfer between end systems over a shared communication channel.

-Sub-network Addresses
+4.2.6 Sub-network Addresses

-Figure 8.6 also brings out the interface between a Physical entity, in an end system, the physical medium that it accesses to transmit/receive a stream of encoded bits rm the sub-network.
-There is no service access point associated with the physical fium.
-Instead, the physical interface between the real end system and the real subork is modelled as a Sub-network Point of Attachment (or SNPA).
-It is the physical interface at which data transfer capability of the sub-network is available to a real end end.
-As an example, a host computer may physically interface with a communication interface as a point of attachment.
+Figure 4.6 also brings out the interface between a Physical entity, in an end system, and the physical medium that it accesses to transmit/receive a stream of encoded bits form the sub-network.
+There is no service access point associated with the physical medium.
+Instead, the physical interface between the real end system and the real subnetwork is modelled as a Sub-network Point of Attachment (or SNPA).
+It is the physical interface at which data transfer capability of the sub-network is available to a real end system.
+As an example, a host computer may physically interface with a communication sub-network though a modem connected to one of its RS 232C ports.
+The modem is modelled as a point of attachment.

-Sub-network Points of Attachments are identified by an address, termed Subork Point of Attachment Address, or Sub-network Address simplicity.
-Sub-network decresses are used to route Network layer packets within the sub-network and to ever them to the appropriate end system, relay system or another sub-network.
-In context of public data networks, a DTE Address is used to identify an SNPA.
-The network Addresses are assigned by the sub-network administration.
-Their scope, ever, is local to sub-network and the outside the OSI environment.
+Sub-network Points of Attachments are identified by an address, termed Subnetwork Point of Attachment Address, or Sub-network Address simplicity.
+Sub-network Addresses are used to route Network layer packets within the sub-network and to deliver them to the appropriate end system, relay system or another sub-network.
+In the context of public data networks, a DTE Address is used to identify an SNPA.
+The Sub-network Addresses are assigned by the sub-network administration.
+Their scope, however, is local to sub-network and the outside the OSI environment.

 Sub-network addresses must be distinguish from NSAP Addresses.
-The NSAP diresses are used to identify Network service access points, whereas a Sub-network diresses identifies the physical interconnection between a sub-network and an end stem.
-It is a different matter that there may be a correspondence between the NSAP diress and a Sub-network Address.
-Such a mapping must be flexible enough to more sub-networks using a number of physical links.
-Thus, in general, the mapping erween NSAP addresses and Sub-network Addresses may be many-to-many.
-In the mplest of cases an NSAP address may be mapped one-to-one onto a Sub-network address.
+The NSAP addresses are used to identify Network service access points, whereas a Sub-network addresses identifies the physical interconnection between a sub-network and an end stem.
+It is a different matter that there may be a correspondence between the NSAP address and a Sub-network Address.
+Such a mapping must be flexible enough to accommodate multiple NSAPs in an end system and attachment of an end system to one or more sub-networks using a number of physical links.
+Thus, in general, the mapping between NSAP addresses and Sub-network Addresses may be many-to-many.
+In the simplest of cases an NSAP address may be mapped one-to-one onto a Sub-network Address.